How to Clean a Couch: Daily, Weekly, and Monthly Cleaning Routines

 Now that you finally understand the materials and applicable cleaning solutions for your couch, we will move forward to the actual cleaning procedure.

-This section will tell you more about the preparations before cleaning and the daily, weekly, and monthly routines you can follow.
+This section will tell you more about the preparations before you clean a couch and the daily, weekly, and monthly routines you can follow.

 Preparations Before Cleaning